abdulraziqadvani/magic-square-tdd-ts/README.md

 # magic-square-tdd-ts
-Magic Square implementation on JavaScript using TypeScript
+Magic Square implementation on Test-Driven Development using TypeScript